cp4r3z/adventofcode-ts-2024/README.md

 ## Day 03
 RegEx, where we learn about how to truly remove line endings and "lazy" matching

+## Day 04
+Grid word search.
+Interesting use of Array's every() method

 # Setup

 ## Building